For those of you interested there are some excerpts of videos on YouTube HerbTV

 Many parents may see DHA and ARA on labels for infant formula and immediately think this is the best choice for their child.

 The National Alliance for Breastfeeding Advocacy (NABA) contributed to a report written by The Cornucopia Institute on the novel oils DHA and ARA in infant formula.
 These oils appear to be marketing tools to tell mothers that formula is now "as close as ever to breast milk."
 These lab-produced, hexane-extracted algal and fungal oils have been linked to diarrhea, vomiting and other adverse reactions in some infants, but the formula companies are not sharing the possibility of side effects with parents.
-Some infants have suffered through months of diarrhea because their parents did not know that a simple switch to non-DHA/ARA formula would, in many cases, relieve symptoms within a day.
+Some infants have suffered through months of diarrhea because their parents did not know that a simple switch to non-DHA/ARA formula would, in many cases, relieve symptoms within a day.she would like your help in finding infants and their parents, and inviting them to share their stories.
+If you know anyone who has been impacted, please ask them to email their story, in confidence, to The Cornucopia Institute, at cultivate@cornucopia.org.

 Below is a link to the full report.